El Coyolar

 Human History

 The Comayagua valley has been a centre of human settlement from pre-Columbian times, occupied by Lenca communities whose descendants maintain a presence in the region today.
-The valley's fertility and the availability of water from the surrounding highlands attracted early Spanish colonisation, and Comayagua became the principal colonial city of Honduras.
-The surrounding hills provided firewood, timber, and wild game for colonial and subsequent republican-era populations.
+The valley's fertility and the availability of water from the surrounding highlands attracted early Spanish colonisation, and Comayagua was founded on December 8, 1537, and served as the principal colonial capital of Honduras for over three centuries, until the capital was transferred to Tegucigalpa in 1880.
+[1] The surrounding hills provided firewood, timber, and wild game for colonial and subsequent republican-era populations.
 The development of large-scale irrigated agriculture in the Comayagua valley during the twentieth century — particularly melon, pineapple, and African palm cultivation — has increased demand for water from the highland catchments now protected by the El Coyolar designation.
-Rural communities within and adjacent to the zone continue subsistence agriculture and cattle ranching.

 Park History